RooBarsic/My_Projects/Vious/README.en.md

 Expected version with a graphical interface and improved learning algorithms.

 <h3> Usage Tips: </ h3>
-Use frequent and short workouts, for example, 15-20 minutes in the morning and at night (as well as in other free time).
+1) Use frequent and short workouts, for example, 15-20 minutes in the morning and at night (as well as in other free time).

-Add movie subtitles that you want to watch.
+2) Add movie subtitles - that you want to watch.

+<h3> Technologies: </ h3>
+The program is written in the Java programming language.
+Uses yandex.translate API, and work with files.
+Translated by Yandex.Translate service http://translate.yandex.ru/.